Sonic the Hedgehog 3C (prototype 0408)

 - The Floating Island overlaps the Master Emerald.

-- The player does not run in.
+- The player does not run in at the beginning.

 - The overscan border color for Act 1 is red instead of black like the other zones.